Kanye West’s Nervous Breakdown Was The Result Of Opioid Addiction, Hot 97’s Ebro Darden Claims

 West was hospitalized for several days in 2016 after a series of bizarre incidents, and there has still been some mystery surrounding the episode.
 Though West had been open about his struggles with anxiety and mental health in general, there were rumors that there may have been something more behind his hospitalization, and Ebro Darden of Hot 97 may have shed some light on that.

 On Ebro in the Morning this week, the host delved into Kanye West’s recent turn into politics, backing conservative commentator Candace Owens, one of the most vocal black supporters of Donald Trump.
 Owens has also been critical of some progressive movements, calling the Black Lives Matter movement “whiners.”
 After West expressed his support, Owens took to Twitter to call on him to have a one-on-one meeting.
 It is not clear if West has agreed.
-West too has expressed his support for Donald Trump, whom he met in Trump Tower during Trump’s transition to president.
+West has expressed his support for Donald Trump, whom he met in Trump Tower during Trump’s transition to president.

 Ebro revealed that in a conversation with West over the weekend, the rapper said he felt alone and unsupported when he was struggling with opioid addiction.